 I tested the V16 on quaker oats, coffee, quinoa, and pet litter to see how well it picks up on hard surfaces, and it did very well, picking up close to 100% in nearly all the tests.

-In all of the tests on hard floors, I used the lowest power setting, and it didn’t have any problems picking up debris.
+Please note that I used the lowest setting on this surface and didn’t have any problems picking up debris.

-It did kick some of the debris like quinoa and pet litter forward, but the soft roller was able to pick it up in the subsequent passes.
+The soft roller kicks some of the debris forward like quinoa and pet littler but picked it up in the subsequent passes.

 Cheerios and Fruit Loops Test